daniellienert/dl-assetsync/Readme.md

 **sourceClass**

-Full quallified class name of the source class.
+Full qualified class name of the source class.

 **fileIdentifierPattern**